The endangered Greater Glider has been recorded near Byron Bay, NSW for the first time in over 20 years.

 · Greater gliders are completely silent and have no distinctive calls and never chat with one another.
 It is thought that they communicate through scent-marking.
 Apart from using their patagia, or gliding membranes, to glide through the air they also use them as a blanket to keep warm during cold nights.

 · Scientists recently discovered that there are actually three species of the Greater Glider, not one as previously assumed

-· The Southern Greater Glider, Petauroides volans, which lives in NSW and Victoria’s eastern forests, is the largest of the family.
+· The Central Greater Glider, Petauroides armillatus, which lives in NSW and Victoria’s eastern forests, is the largest of the family.

 Wildlife Photographer, passionate conservationist and wildlife carer Locky Cooper documents Wildbnb in action.
 Most of the incredible images on this website are Locky's.
 He calmly studies the fauna and flora, always with a camera in hand, while seamlessly juggling Wildbnb's extensive monitoring technology, conducting surveys, installing habitat and managing huge amounts of data.
 These incredible Greater Glider images were calmly captured by Locky as the female and joey emerged from a hollow and watched him watching them - pure gold!